 IT WAS ELECTION DAY IN ———.
 I had lined up to vote in the party room located on the main floor of my condominium.
 By the time I had arrived, the queue had already hit the double-digit mark.
-The anticipation in the room was palpable; like a suspended shark preserved in formaldehyde, it was big enough to eat you.
+The anticipation in the room was palpable, like a suspended shark preserved in formaldehyde, it was big enough to eat you.
 I had never exercised my legal right to vote, but there was something electric about Grace Trudeau that made you stand up on your toes.
-There was a buzz about “Teenage Grace” that you couldn’t buy nor manufacture, although many had unsuccessfully tried, like Transhumanist Dan Matthews with his access control chip implants, “I was born human but I believe it’s something I have the power to change.”
+There was a buzz about “Teenage Grace” that you couldn’t buy nor manufacture, although many had unsuccessfully tried, like Transhumanist Dan Matthews who was running for office with the help of his access control chip implants, “I was born human but I believe it’s something I have the power to change.”

 Under the umbrella of asymmetric warfare, an incognito terrorist attack is like an own-goal in football: the defending player who scores the own-goal in the football game is credited with the marker on the stat sheet, with an annotation to indicate the precise nature of the goal.
-In the absence of the non-state actor to take credit for the bomb, the last person handling the bomb on the pitch, pre-detonation or post-detonation being irrelevant, was likely the bomb technician from the EOD squad, so he or she pseudonymously gets the credit for the own-goal IED on behalf of the state, until the legitimate saboteur happened to step forward.
+In the absence of the non-state actor to take credit for the bomb, the last person handling the bomb on the pitch was likely the bomb technician from the EOD squad, so he or she pseudonymously gets the credit for the own-goal IED on behalf of the state, until the legitimate saboteur happened to step forward.

 I’m secretly obsessed with all the terrorist activities occurring in ———, glued to my smartHub every free moment I get, whether it’s a break at work or during the daily zigzag on the bus, I can’t disentangle my thoughts from the news, and much of my time is spent keeping score in the asymmetric warfare that is as much a spectator sport as hockey, and nearly as national in these provincial times.
 It’s worrisome to be an expert on the subject because I don’t exactly know where I stand on the subject of terrorism.
 Am I a supporter of the subversives, a pillar of the state, or do I merely wish to be caught in one of these acts of sabotage myself?
 The latter idea concerns me most, precisely because it seems to fill me with the most gratification, pleasuring me in places I thought were long dead.
 Throwing bottles at curbs is a senseless act too but that doesn’t stop me from smashing soda pop against cement.